danilopgon/laravel-mail-api/README.md

     cp .env.example .env
     ```

-4. Configure your database in the `.env` file if you intend to store the tokens.
+4. Configure your database in the `.env` file to store the tokens and your mail service.

 5. Run migrations to create necessary tables in the database (if applicable):